Modern Slavery and Human Trafficking Statement FY2025

 Modern slavery and human trafficking reporting metrics

 We have integrated internal controls into our controls environment and established the reporting metrics into our financial crimes framework.
-We have also incorporated modern slavery reporting metrics into the MLRO Annual Report received by the Zellis group supervisory board’s audit and risk sub-committee, due for next release in 2024.
+We have also incorporated modern slavery reporting metrics into the MLRO Annual Report received by Zellis Group board audit and risk sub-committee.

 Supply chain management enhancements

-The GRC programme has assured the business-critical suppliers within our supply chain.
-Our programme incorporates assessments on modern slavery, human trafficking, and child labour practices, as well as supplier management commitments to their eradication, should they occur.
-In the interim period, while we digitise our supply chain mapping across jurisdictions, we have developed the blueprint of our supply chain to understand where we may have modern slavery, human trafficking, and child labour vulnerabilities.
+During the reporting period we conducted supplier assurance in accordance with our planned schedule.
+Our Supplier assurance programme incorporates assessments on modern slavery and human trafficking and child labour risk exposures.
+We have developed the blueprint of our supply chain to understand where we may have modern slavery, human trafficking, and child labour vulnerabilities.
 We confirm that we have selected suppliers to lower such risk exposures and have no concerns to report.
+If any form of modern slavery is identified within our supply chain we would set clear requirements to provide appropriate safeguards, and establish clear reporting routes for ongoing monitoring.
+If necessary, we would also invoke the right to arrange for social auditing.

 Next steps